Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

 Then we optimize the constraint coefficient $A$ and the chain strength for each problem.
 The chain strength is a parameter for minor embedding~\cite{choi2008minor,choi2011minor}.
 Here, the parameters are determined as follows.
-We obtain $100$ solutions by performing quantum annealing along the optimized annealing path for pVQA and the given annealing path for pQA and QA.
-We use the top $50$ high-quality solutions in terms of the cost function (i.e., $C(\sigma)$ for pVQA and pQA and $C'(\sigma)$ for QA) to compute both the feasible solution rate and the average cost function.
+We obtain $100$ solutions by performing quantum computation along the given schedule function for pQA and QA.
+We use the top $50$ high-quality solutions in terms of the cost function (i.e., $C(\sigma)$ for pQA and $C'(\sigma)$ for QA) to compute both the feasible solution rate and the average cost function.
 The feasible solution rate is given by the ratio to obtain the feasible solutions in the $50$ solutions.
 Then a parameter regime is selected to yield a feasible solution rate above the threshold value of $0.1$.
 Afterwards, the optimal values of the constraint coefficient and the chain strength are searched to minimize the average cost function.
-The average cost function is given by the average of $C(\sigma)$ over the feasible solutions in the $50$ solutions.
-The precision threshold of the constraint coefficient $A$ is $1$ for GPPs and $1000$ for QKPs, whereas that of the chain strength is $10$.
+The average cost function is given by the average of $C(\sigma)$ and $C'(\sigma)$ over the feasible solutions in the $50$ solutions.
+The precision threshold of the constraint coefficient $A$ is $1$ for GPPs and $1000$ for QKPs, whereas that of the chain strength is $10$. pVSQA uses the same values of $A$ and chain strength as pQA.

 Finally, the performance is measured by the success probability and the residual energy.
 Success probability $p_{\mathrm{suc}}$ is the ratio to obtain the optimal solutions in the $50$ solutions.
-Residual energy $R_{50}$ is the difference between the average cost function and the optimum one.
-A smaller value of the residual energy indicates a better performance.
+Residual energy $R_{50}^{\mathrm{ave}}$ ($R^{\mathrm{min}}$) is the difference between the average (minimum) cost function and the optimum one.
+Smaller values of the residual energies indicate better performances.

 In experiments, each algorithm is executed $5$ times for each problem instance.
 In Section~\ref{subsec:results}, we show the average and the standard deviation of the success probability and the residual energy based on the $5$ samples.